 Decorative purpose

-Generally, you would not add any alt text since the image doesn’t have any purpose.
+Generally, you would not add alt text since the image has no purpose.
 Other than to enhance your webpage.

 Looking to grow your brand online?